Jass-pvt/url_safety_check.py/README.md

 🔒 URL Safety Checker is a Python-based tool that evaluates the security of any URL.
 It performs multiple layers of analysis, including:
-- Heuristic detection of suspicious patterns in URLs
+- Heuristic detection of suspicious patterns in URLs.
-- SSL/TLS certificate validation
+- SSL/TLS certificate validation.
-- WHOIS domain age lookup
+- WHOIS domain age lookup.
-- Webpage content analysis (forms, phishing keywords)
+- Webpage content analysis (forms, phishing keywords).

 Helps in identifying potentially malicious, phishing, or unsafe websites.